-Certain load materials are too rough or porous to allow the vacuum pads to form a seal that can be maintained for 5 minutes without power.
+10 Certain load materials are too rough or porous to allow the lifter to form a seal which can be maintained for 5 minutes without power.
 However, in geographical locations where CE Standards do not apply, it may be possible to use the lifter to lift such loads.
 Contact Wood's Powr-Grip for more information.